Christian Aid has exited Ghana as part of a change programme to deliver greater impact globally.

-ABANTU for Development is working to change women’s lives by helping them to become more involved in governance.
-It has worked across six districts in Ghana to complement efforts to support women to be represented and participate effectively at local government levels and other decision making spaces.
+ABANTU for Development worked to change women’s lives by helping them to become more involved in governance.
+ABANTU worked across six districts in Ghana to complement efforts to support women to be represented and participate effectively at local government levels and other decision-making spaces.

-Approaches that were adopted include the creation of a favourable socio-cultural and gender sensitive environment supportive of women’s participation.
-Activities also include increasing women’s knowledge and understanding of the electoral governance.
+Approaches adopted included the creation of a favourable socio-cultural and gender sensitive environment supportive of women’s participation.
+Activities also included increasing women’s knowledge and understanding of the electoral governance.

-We are working with our partner, Ghana Integrity Initiative, to promote an equitable and transparent tax system in Ghana.
-Focusing on issues such as the role of tax incentives in Ghana’s development process and the enforcement of national tax laws, we are making the links between taxation and good governance visible, and fostering conversations and actions that will lead to change.
+We worked with our partner, Ghana Integrity Initiative, to promote an equitable and transparent tax system in Ghana.
+Focusing on issues such as the role of tax incentives in Ghana’s development process and the enforcement of national tax laws, we made the links between taxation and good governance visible, and fostered conversations and actions that led to change.

 Technology for markets